What is SIBO?

 You will need to follow the SIBO Test Preparation Instructions prior to the test.

-If your test indicates you do have SIBO, Dr. Dersam will recommend a unique treatment protocol to help your body naturally rebalance your bacteria and get rid of the overgrowth.
+If your test indicates you do have SIBO, Dr. Dersam will recommend a unique treatment protocol to treat SIBO and rebalance your normal gut flora.
 Each treatment is different, but may include antibacterial herbal supplements or antibiotics and supplements to promote healing and improved GI motility.

 You may resume your normal diet immediately after the test.